Who are the men that pick for scraps amongst the ruins at the end of history?

 I think we're a bit further.

-You know, as even as they were calling it in, they loved they loved that someone was hitting on them.
+Even as they were calling it in, they they loved.

-You get validation, and you get to exercise illegal or inappropriate authority.
+You get validation and you get to exercise illegal or inappropriate authority.

-What these police women have done is pull a gym TikTok catfish right there on the public, on the public level, not even in the gym.
+What these what these police women have done is pull a gym TikTok catfish.

-But the thing is, it gets worse.
+It's it's it's so comical, it's hard to believe, but the thing is, it gets worse.

-Oh, yeah, I saw this as well.
+Oh yeah, saw this as well.

 Have you ever had a £300 fine and points on your non-existent driver's license for riding your skateboard?